 Remote Hearing Test — A Real World Telemedicine Example

 This case study was performed on a group of thirty persons (12 males and 18 females) residing in Pretoria in sub-Saharan Africa, the method of remote auditory testing to determine hearing sensitivity was carried out over a range of six acoustic frequencies between 250 and 8000 Hz.
-This testing revealed the promise the possibility of remote testing holds out to persons afflicted with the condition in countries where the facilities are either limited or non-existent.
+This testing revealed the promise that remote testing holds for patients afflicted with the condition in countries where the facilities are either limited or non-existent.

 The setup utilized involved the use of a portable KUDUwave™ audiometer which had insert earphones.
 The audiometer was connected to the internet-enabled computer which would also record the pure tone air conduction measurements.
 The insert earphones were then covered with outer earphones to reduce the effect of environmental noises on the test.
 All of this was manned by a trained doctor who ensured that the equipment was being properly used and to also monitor the computer setup.